jampajeen/wildfly-Javaee7/jax-ws-service/README.md

 # Jax-ws Examples

-Examples in this project are about creating JAX-WS application
+Example in this project is about creating JAX-WS application.

 To build project
 ```